bigkm/qlplaintext/README.md

 ===========

-QLPlainText is a QuickLook plugin based on QuickLookStephen that lets you view plain text files withouta file extension.
+QLPlainText is a QuickLook plugin based on QuickLookStephen that lets you view plain text files without a file extension.
+Plus it allows for simple adaption of new file types with ease. 

 Files like: